phac-nml/ncov-dehoster/README.md

 nextflow run phac-nml/ncov-dehoster -profile conda --nanopore --directory <path/to/fast5_pass/> --human_ref <path/to/reference> --run_name 'whatever_you_want' --guppyCPU </path/to/conda_env/guppy-4.0.11-cpu/>
 ```

 You can also just generate de-hosted fast5 files with nanostripper with no guppy environment specified.
-Guppy is proprietary software of ONT Technologies so you must create you're own environment for it
+Guppy is proprietary software of ONT Technologies so you must create your own environment for it

 ------